-- Scheduled Castes (SCs)- identified on the basis of their historic connection with untouchability. - Scheduled Tribes (STs)- distinguished by their tribal culture and physical isolation - Other Backward Classes (OBCs)- a heterogeneous category varying from state to state comprised for the most part of castes low in the traditional social hierarchy, but higher than SCs4.
+- Scheduled Castes (SCs)- identified on the basis of their historic connection with untouchability. - Scheduled Tribes (STs)- distinguished by their tribal culture and physical isolation - Other Backward Classes (OBCs)- a heterogeneous category varying from state to state comprised

 Sarni municipal body has 36 wards, of which the coalfield occupies 22 and the power plant occupies 13, leaving only 1 ward outside the industry.
 The social demography of the place, with high concentration of SCs in some of the wards, indicates the social composition of the industry (Figure 54).